ogen-go/ogen/README.md

 - No reflection or `interface{}`
   - The json encoding is code-generated, optimized and uses [go-faster/jx](https://github.com/go-faster/jx) for speed and overcoming `encoding/json` limitations
-  - Validation is code-generated according to spec
+  - Validation is code-generated according to spec with pluggable custom validators
 - Code-generated static radix router
 - No more boilerplate
   - Structures are generated from OpenAPI v3 specification